REMEXLabs/GPII-Statistical-Matchmaker-Analysis/README.md

 ## Running the Analysis Component

 You need a collection of users preference sets in .ini format.
-See https://github.com/REMEXLabs/GPII-Statistical-Matchmaker-Data for details.
-This description assumes that you used the official training data repository (https://github.com/REMEXLabs/GPII-Statistical-Matchmaker-Data).
+See [training data repository](https://github.com/REMEXLabs/GPII-Statistical-Matchmaker-Data) for details.
+This description assumes that you used the official [training data repository](https://github.com/REMEXLabs/GPII-Statistical-Matchmaker-Data).
-There are two important command line parameters you have to set for the analysis tool.
+There are three important command line parameters you have to set for the analysis tool.
--p should point to the folder storing the preferences.
+* `-p` should point to the folder storing the preferences.
 It will recursively take all .ini files as preferences.
+* `-c` should point to the `config.ini` file.
--c should point to the config.ini
+* `-o` should point to the file (including its path) that represents the output of the analysis.

 For example:
 ```
-StatisticalAnalysis.exe -p "C:\GPII-Statistical-Matchmaker-Data" -c "C:\GPII-Statistical-Matchmaker-Data\config.ini"
+StatisticalAnalysis.exe -p "C:\GPII-Statistical-Matchmaker-Data" -c "C:\GPII-Statistical-Matchmaker-Data\config.ini" -o "C:\GPII-Statistical-Matchmaker\lib\StatisticalMatchMakerData.js"
 ```